-- Reduce, Re-use and Recycle and raise these and the environmental concerns which mean most to you with your elected representatives at surgeries, on the doorstep or by email/letter. - 2

-- Cut energy waste and support renewable energy sources. - Get your UNISON branch to raise with your employer the need to develop an environmental policy and strategy, auditing current use and procurement and setting targets to reduce the carbon footprint. - Support UNISON's Food for Good Campaign for healthy, locally sourced food in schools, hospitals, prisons and across the public sector.
-Including supporting fair trade and organic products. - 5 Use public transport and support increased investment in it. - Work with your UNISON branch to negotiate a green travel plan at work, with incentives for lower energy transport, cycling, car-share, public transport, walking and the use of lower emissions vehicles. - 7

-Reduce water consumption at home and at work and campaign against the mutualisation/privatisation of Scottish Water.

-- Find out what your Ecological Footprint is and work to reduce it.
-In Scotland we consume so much of the world's resources that if everyone on earth used them at the same rate we would need three planets to sustain us all. - Information and a footprint calculator at: http://footprint.wwf.org.uk.
-You don't have to join the Oneplanet campaign to use the calculator. - Use tools such as the Ecological Footprint in policy development, monitoring progress and awareness-raising. - Support local and global sustainable development policies and hold politicians to account for delivering on carbon emissions reduction targets.
+- Reduce, Re-use and Recycle - and raise these and the environmental concerns which mean most to you with your election candidates at hustings meetings, on the doorstep or by email/letter. - 2 Cut energy waste and support renewable energy sources. - Get your UNISON branch to raise with your employer the need to develop an environmental policy and strategy, auditing current use and procurement and setting targets to reduce the carbon footprint. - 4 Support UNISON's Food for Good Campaign - for healthy, locally sourced food in schools, hospitals, prisons and across the public sector.
+Including supporting fair trade and organic products. - 5 Use public transport and support increased investment in it. - Work with your UNISON branch to negotiate a green travel plan at work, with incentives for lower energy transport, cycling, car-share, public transport, walking and the use of lower emissions vehicles. - 7 Reduce water consumption at home and at work and campaign against the mutualisation/privatisation of Scottish Water. - 8 Find out what your Ecological Footprint is and work to reduce it.
+In Scotland we consume so much of the world's resources that if everyone on earth used them at the same rate we would need three planets to sustain us all.
+Information and a footprint calculator at: www.scotlandsfootprint.org - Use tools such as the Ecological Footprint in policy development, monitoring progress and awareness-raising. - Support local and global sustainable development policies and hold politicians to account for delivering on carbon emissions reduction targets.